jphong1111/awesome-ios-developer/README.md

 ### DispatchWorkItem

 ### Address Sanitizer
-Address Sanitizer is a good way to find the [Readers and Writers problem](#https://en.wikipedia.org/wiki/Readers%E2%80%93writers_problem) in your application.
+Address Sanitizer is a tool to identifies the potential memory-related corruption issues.
+And it is a good way to find the [Readers and Writers problem](https://en.wikipedia.org/wiki/Readers%E2%80%93writers_problem) in your application.

+#### How to Use Address Sanitizer

+Go to this Option and Click **EDIT SCHEME...** 👈

+And then go to **RUN** and check **ADDRESS SANITIZER** 👈

 ## Third Party Library
 [This github](https://github.com/vsouza/awesome-ios) contains all the popular libraries in Swift:+1: